Best Apple Watch 2018: Which of Apple’s wearables is best to buy right now?

 We’ve sorted through Apple’s current lineup of Apple Watch wearables, compared each and collated a list covering all the features and benefits that each model offers.

 Apple’s September 12 special event graced us with a bunch of new hardware, including the new Apple Watch Series 4.
-But what if you simply can’t wait for the company’s next smartwatch to reach store shelves, or you want to pick one of the existing options that will inevitably drop in price?
-We’ve got you covered.
+We’ve got all the information you’ll need on that here but what if you want to pick one of the older options now that they’ve dropped in price?
+We’ve got you covered on that front as well.

 How many versions of the Apple Watch are currently available?

 The 2018 collection of Apple Watches spans four models in a variety of configurations.
-Three of these fall under the Apple Watch Series 4 umbrella, and as such sport the same hardware and run on the same watchOS 5 software (existing Apple Watch users with compatible devices can expect to receive an update to watchOS 5 before the Series 4’s launch on September 17).
+Three of these fall under the Apple Watch Series 4 umbrella, and as such sport the same hardware and run on the same watchOS 5 software (existing Apple Watch users with compatible devices should have received an update to watchOS 5 ahead of the Series 4’s September 17 launch).
 The only real differences between these models are the choice of finishes and, in some cases, exclusive watch faces and straps with which they’re paired.

 Apple Watch Series 4 – Starting at $399/£399